cowrie/cowrie/README.md

 Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.

-[Cowrie](http://github.com/micheloosterhof/cowrie/) is developed by Michel Oosterhof and is based on [Kippo](http://github.com/desaster/kippo/) by Upi Tamminen (desaster).
+[Cowrie](http://github.com/micheloosterhof/cowrie/) is developed by Michel Oosterhof.

 ## Features